truenas/documentation/content/SCALE/GettingStarted/Install/ConsoleSetupMenuScale.md

 * **7) Open Linux Shell**

   Use to start a shell window for running Linux CLI commands.
-  This is not recommended unless you are an advanced user.
+  We do not recommend using the shell unless you are an advanced user.
 Type `exit` to leave the shell.

 * **8) Reboot**